IT3038C/IT3038C.github.io/docs/week-5.md

 Let's add some to this script.

-After this last print, let's do another print that says “I wish I was (age x 2) years old”:
+After this last print, let's do another print that says "I wish I was (age x 2) years old":

 Let's just trying passing in myAge*2 and see what happens: